 What’s so terrible about believing that America is the best country in the world, you ask?
-Well, the flip side of believing that your country is the best is that you by extension also believe that all other countries are inferior to yours.
+Well, if you believe that your country is the best, then by extension you also believe that all other countries are inferior to yours.
 And you can’t possibly ever learn anything from inferior countries.
-It aggravated me no end, the first decade or so that I lived in the States, that America seemed to always be reinventing the wheel, and patting itself on the back for things Europeans had had for half a century, like tankless water heaters and front-loading washing machines, not to mention universal healthcare and retirement, which America still isn’t even close to having, and I felt the need to tell people about this, so they’d know something better was possible, because they sure weren’t going to hear it on CNN.
+It aggravated me no end, the first decade or so that I lived in the States, that America seemed to always be reinventing the wheel, and then patting itself on the back for things Europeans had had for half a century, like tankless water heaters and front-loading washing machines, not to mention universal healthcare and retirement, which America still isn’t even close to having, and I felt the need to tell people about this, so they’d know something better was possible, because they sure weren’t going to hear it on CNN.

 That has changed thanks to Internet.
-Millennials get it: America lags behind in just about everything but computer technology and the number of nuclear weapons.
+Millennials get it: America lags behind in just about everything but computer technology and the size of its nukes.
 But I can’t seem to stop–even now, I still share the hell out of news clips about Dutch trains now running entirely on wind, China having the biggest floating solar farm, etc. But I digress.
-The point is that it’s very hard to change the mindset to curiosity if you’re constantly shouting from the rooftops that you’re the best.
+The point is that it’s very hard to change the national mindset to curiosity if you’re constantly shouting from the rooftops that you’re the best.

 To change from nationalism to patriotism, the language has to change.
-Not that you can’t ever refer to America as this great nation, but tone it down.
+Not that you can’t ever refer to America as this great nation, but maybe not all the time.
 And that America is the greatest country in the world is an opinion, not a fact, so stop treating it as one.

 Mythologizing language is an important aspect of nationalism.
 It tends to make everything black and white, good and bad.
 America is the best, bad people are monsters and good people are heroes.
 America is the shining city on the hill, the police are our men in blue, or New York’s finest, the military is usually referred to as the brave men and women in uniform/the armed forces, etc.